 The full poem is contained mainly with <P> tags as well as <H#> tags; set the parser to ignore any tags that are not of this type?

 If the parser reads “<H” or “<P”, start logging words after the next “>” character is parsed.

+Project Notes

+jsoup can be used as an HTML parser